ludocode/onramp/docs/bootstrap-path.md

 #### [ld/0-global](../core/ld/0-global/)

-The basic linker written in hexadecimal bytecode, giving us support for labels
+The basic linker is the last program written purely in hexadecimal.
+It gives us basic support for defining labels and resolving addresses to them.

+This lets us finally move away from counting bytes and maintaining addresses by hand.